Le Blé en herbe (1954 film)

-Le Blé en herbe (English title: The Game of Love) is a 1954 French film by Claude Autant-Lara based on the 1923 novel of the same name by French novelist Colette.
+Le Blé en herbe (English title: The Immature Grain) is a 1954 French drama film by Claude Autant-Lara based on the 1923 novel of the same name by French novelist Colette.
 The film stars Edwige Feuillère, Pierre-Michel Beck (as Philippe), Nicole Berger (as Vinca Ferret), Robert Berri and Louis de Funès.
 It is black and white with a monaural soundtrack.

 Plot

 The plot involves the relationship between a young man and an older woman, or in one critic's summary, "an older woman ... introduces a teenager ... to the mysteries of love".